vaquarkhan/microservices-recipes-a-free-gitbook/chapters/21-pricing-the-distributed-monolith.md

 ---
-title: "Pricing the Distributed Monolith: The Economics of Granularity"
+title: "Price the Waste.
+Name the Rest.
+Do Not Invent a Total."
 chapter: 21
 author: "Viquar Khan"
 date: "2026-01-15"